-ii) To sensitize the student about the scope of life - individual, family (inter-personal relationship), society and nature/existence iii) To strengthen self-reflection iv) To develop more confidence and commitment to understand, learn and act accordingly.
+- i) To help the student see the need for developing a holistic perspective of life. - ii) To sensitize the student about the scope of life individual, family (inter-personal relationship), society and nature/existence - iii) To strengthen self-reflection - iv) To develop more confidence and commitment to understand, learn and act accordingly.

-Unit-wise distribution of content and number of lectures Unit Topics Sub-Topic Lectures Motivation and Introduction to the objectives of the course.
-Content and 1 Objectives of process of the course including mode of conduct.
-Daily 1 1 Human Values life as lab for the course.
+Unit Topics Sub-Topic Lectures 1 Motivation and Introduction to the objectives of the course.
+Content and Objectives of process of the course including mode of conduct.
+Daily 2 1 Human Values life as lab for the course.
 Activities in the course.
-1 Course How human being has a need for Knowledge, what Duumagaaf should be the content of knowledge, how the content 2 Purpose of Education should be discussed in education.
-Complimentarily of 2 skills and values, how the current education system falls short.
-Daawa Dwaaawwa In various dimensions of life, how do these things work.
-3 Peers Pressure, What is the way out?
-In the context of education, peer 1 Social Pressure pressure etc. Concept of How competition leads to degradation of self and 4 Competition and relationships.
-How excellence is the basic need of a 1 Excellence human being.
+2 Course How human being has a need for Knowledge, what Dumaga of should be the content of knowledge, how the content 2 Purpose of should be discussed in education.
+Complimentarily of 3 Education skills and values, how the current education system falls short.
+Peers Pressure, Social Pressure In various dimensions of life, how do these things work.
+3 What is the way out?
+In the context of education, peer 2 pressure etc. Concept of How competition leads to degradation of self and 4 Competition and relationships.
+How excellence is the basic need of a 2 Excellence human being.
 What is excellence?
 5 Time How does one deal with myriads of activities in college?
-1 5 Management Focus of the mind.
-1 How preconditioning affects our thinking, behavior, 6 Concept of work, relationships, society and nature.
-How do we 1 6 Preconditioning develop pre-conditioning?
-What are the various sources 1 of preconditioning?
+2 Management Focus of the mind.
+2 6 How preconditioning affects our thinking, behavior, Concept of work, relationships, society and nature.
+How do we 2 Preconditioning develop pre-conditioning?
+What are the various sources 3 of preconditioning?
 How do we evaluate our